mfvalin/io-server/doc/Pitfalls.md

 ```

 Printing an unallocated character variable works with Intel and GNU compilers, as if the variable is simply an empty string.
 However, when compiled with AOCC, the program crashes with a failed deallocation error.

+### Writing large amounts of unformatted data (`gfortran` vs other compilers)

+When writing a large array of unformatted data, specifically on our GPFS system, `gfortran` seems to break down the data
+into smaller blocks of about 8kB, which makes it slower than the other compilers (tested `ifort` and `flang`).

+There are [runtime variables](https://gcc.gnu.org/onlinedocs/gfortran/Runtime.html) that should modulate this behavior
+but that don't seem to be taken into account on our system.
+In particular `GFORTRAN_UNFORMATTED_BUFFER_SIZE` should
+control how many bytes of data are written per block.